EC528-Fall-2025/CloudNeuro-Tekton/README.md

 * Usability and Clinical Accessibility  – Automation in the cloud is only the first step.
 For clinicians to truly benefit, tools must be intuitive, low-friction, and aligned with existing workflows.
 Future work may focus on building a user-facing platform for triggering pipeline execution, monitoring progress, and visualizing outputs.
 This layer transforms containerized pipelines into a usable clinical tool, addressing the steep learning curves and workflow disruptions that currently prevent adoption.

 ### 2. Users/Personas Of The Project

+**This project is not intended for clinicians directly, but for research computing teams and developers who integrate neuroimaging pipelines into cloud or HPC environments.**

 Neuroimaging research is both computationally intensive and requires advanced technical knoledge of the Linux command-line (CLI).
 Cloud-native tools such as Kubernetes and Tekton provide opportunities for elastic compute and integration with clinical systems.

 While our original proposed project focused on building a tool targeting clinicians, based on actual project development: